Revenue Publishes List of Tax Defaulters

-- Part 2 persons in whose case Revenue has accepted a settlement offer instead of initiating court proceedings, or a settlement has been paid in full.
-This list reflects the amount of a settlement that remained unpaid at the end of the period (31 March 2018).
+- Part 2: Persons in whose case Revenue has accepted a settlement offer instead of initiating court proceedings, or a settlement has been paid in full.
+This list reflects the amount of a settlement that remained unpaid at the end of the period (31 March 2019).
 Unpaid amounts are subject to Revenue’s normal debt collection and enforcement procedures.

 Part 1: Court Determinations

-- Court Determination of Penalty: Subject to certain criteria, in settlement cases wherea person does not agree liability to a penalty, or fails to pay an agreed penalty,the Court determines the penalty.
-Details arepublished when the Court determined penalty exceeds 15% of the total tax and the total of the tax, interest and penalty is more than €35,000 and a qualifying disclosure has not been made:
+- Court Determination of Penalty: Subject to certain criteria, in settlement cases where there is no agreement to a penalty, or a person fails to pay an agreed penalty, the Court determines the penalty.
+Details are published when the Court determined penalty exceeds 15% of the total tax and the total of the tax, interest and penalty is more than €35,000 and a qualifying disclosure has not been made:

 - Court imposed fine, imprisonment or other penalty: Details are published when a fine or other Court penalty is imposed in respect of tax or duty offences.
 Court penalties may include imprisonment, partly suspended or suspended sentences, community service in lieu of imprisonment, and closure orders.

-- 34 cases of excise and licencing offences including smuggling of tobacco or alcohol products, illegal selling of cigarettes and failure to hold a current liquor licence.
-Court fines of up to €5,000 were imposed and other Court penalties included a 16 month custodial sentence fully suspended;
+- 21 cases of excise, licencing and VRT offences including oil laundering, illegal selling of cigarettes, possession of untaxed tobacco for sale, failure to hold a current liquor licence, possession of untaxed alcohol for sale and possession of an unregistered vehicle.
+Court fines of up to €5,000 were imposed and other Court penalties included suspended custodial sentences, community service and closure orders

 Part 2: Settlements